mlecauchois/cwonset/index.md

 ---

-## "Predictions are hard, especially when it's about the future" - Jacques Chirac 🕊
+## "Predictions are hard, especially when it's about the future" - Jacques Chirac

 Economical crisis, infant mortality, anocracy...
 When a civil war occurs in a country, retrospectively, one can say "of course this is happening, this country had so many major issues !".
-But which issues specially leads to civil war ?
-Is there more influent issues than others ?
-Are there pattern of certain issues to trigger civil war, some sort of evil secret sauce ?
-Can we avoid civil war by predicting it, and acting before the un-repairable ?
+But which issues in particular lead to civil wars ?
+Are some more influential than others ?
+Are there patterns of certain issues triggering civil wars, some sort of evil secret sauce ?
+Can we avoid civil wars by predicting it, and acting before the irreparable ?
 That's what we will try to find out.

 This is a hopeful blog: **can we predict when civil wars are bound to occur ?** Such events are profoundly destructive for the citizens of these countries, and their effects are now inevitably globalized.
 Predicting these conflicts early on presents a major challenge for policymakers in an effort for peace.
 By successfully doing so, the identification of potential causal mechanisms would unravel a world of possibilities when it comes to understanding and defusing these catastrophes.

+## What tools for prediction ?

 This decade has seen the exponential use of machine learning techniques, deep learning in particular, in a broad range of areas.
 This renewed enthusiasm, in part triggered by the dramatic increase in data and computing power, has implications in the domain of the political sciences.
 In 2015, Muchlinski and colleagues released a study on the use of Random Forests, a machine learning technique well suited for the prediction of rare events: [Comparing Random Forest with Logistic Regression for Predicting Class-Imbalanced Civil War Onset Data](https://www.jstor.org/stable/24573207?seq=1).
 One of their findings was that this machine learning technique could rival with classical statistical methods in predicting civil war onsets, and brought some new insights into the emergence of these conflicts by analyzing the predictive power of the variables used.